Crespo-Otero-group/fromage/doc/source/tutorial.rst

 Execution
 ---------

-If your installation was successful, all of the **cryspy** scripts should be in your system path already.
+If your installation was successful, all of the **fromage** scripts should be in your system path already.
 In that case, running the program simply involves typing:

 .. code-block:: bash